sweattep/modern_quotes/README.md

 >Currently, there is lack of economical incentive given that available processes used in recycling batteries to reclaim metals require 6-10 times more energy than extracting/refining those metals from ores.

 >The exclusive  and discriminating practices of the companies serving the national market created a protected environment

+>There is some suggestion that the closer the phone is to the body, the higher the readings.
+But for a single test, every measurement at 2 mm from the simulated body was higher than from 5 or 10 mm.
+That does raise questions about the distance that manufacturers choose before a phone makes it to market.